an-sche/Slide/docs/milestones.md

 ## Milestone 8 — Level editor

 Levels are stored as a JSON + PNG pair (`user://levels/<name>.json` + `<name>.png`).
 The PNG bitmap defines the surface layout (each pixel = one tile cell, RGB = surface type).
-The JSON stores metadata, entities, enemies, spawners, triggers, and doors.
+The JSON stores metadata, entities, enemies (each carrying their own spawn condition), triggers, and doors.
 Workshop upload (Milestone 9) reuses the same files.

 ### 8a — Level file format & runtime loader ✓
 - [x] Full JSON + PNG schema defined in `docs/map.md`: PNG bitmap for surfaces, JSON for everything else
 - [x] At load time, `LevelLoader` reads the PNG row by row, run-length encodes adjacent same-type pixels into rectangular `SurfaceZone` nodes (`Area2D` + `RectangleShape2D`)
 - [x] Surface type detection uses `±1` per-channel tolerance in `SurfaceConstants.FromColor` to handle float truncation when saving painted pixels
 - [x] Surface type at runtime determined by a point query at the unit's center (not the unit's collision circle)
-- [x] `LevelLoader` wires up entities, enemies (inactive until spawner fires), spawner conditions (immediate / timed / trigger), trigger actions, and doors
+- [x] `LevelLoader` spawns entities and all enemies whose `spawn` field is null or `"immediate"`; timed and trigger-based spawn conditions are deferred to when those systems are built
 - [x] `World` accepts an optional level path via `GameSetup.PlaytestPath`; falls back to `res://levels/test.json` if none provided

 ### 8b — Editor scene & pixel painter ✓